ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-01-18-kubernetes-deployments.md

 It took me a long time to wrap my head around the idea of [Kubernetes](https://kubernetes.io/).
-Even if I've done some projects using k8s before, there's still this voice at the back of my head saying: *"Ok, I really don't know how this whole thing works."* However, a few months ago, I've learned about [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and [Services](https://kubernetes.io/docs/concepts/services-networking/service/), and the whole thing suddenly clicked!
+Even if I've done some projects using k8s before, there's still this voice at the back of my head saying: *"Ok, I really don't know how this whole thing works."*

+A few months ago, I
+learned about
+[Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
+and
+[Services](https://kubernetes.io/docs/concepts/services-networking/service/),
+and everything suddenly clicked!

 In this blogpost, I'll talk about my journey in understanding Kubernetes&mdash;where learning Pods and Nodes proved to be a false start&mdash;and why I think that